yAOwzers/tp/docs/DeveloperGuide.md

 The user interface of **Zer0Note** is provided by the class `CliUserInterface`.
 It is instantiated once in the main method, and its `run()` method is called to start the UI for the application.

-The class diagram below describes the `CliUserInterface` class, and the classes it depends on.

-// TODO: add class diagram for CliUserInterface

 The `CliUserInterface` class contains an instance of `AppState`.
 This is a class that, as the name implies, contains the current state of the running instance of the application.
 For example, it contains the user data, the current mode, the navigation state (i.e. currently chosen notebook/section/page).

-The following sequence diagram describes the operation of the `run()` method in `CliUserInterface`.
+The process below describes the operation of the `run()` method in `CliUserInterface`:

-// TODO: add sequence diagram.

-First, the method `loadState()` is called, which loads the save file, and populates the `AppState` object with the previously saved user data.
+* The method `loadState()` is called, which loads the save file, and populates the `AppState` object with the previously saved user data.

-Then, the `startUI()` method is called to display the welcome message to the user.
+* The `startUI()` method is called to display the welcome message to the user.

-The `CliUserInterface` class then continuously gets the input from the user.
+* The `CliUserInterface` class then continuously gets the input from the user.
 It then uses the `InputParser` class to parse this input and creates a new `CliCommand` object based on the command entered by the user.
 It executes the command with `CliCommand.execute()` (learn more [here](#33-commands-component-neil)), which will use or modify the `AppState` instance to make the requested change.

-If any of these steps encounters an error, an exception of the type `ZeroNoteException` is thrown by the method, and caught in the `run()` method.
+* If any of these steps encounters an error, an exception of the type `ZeroNoteException` is thrown by the method, and caught in the `run()` method.
 Upon catching an exception, the `printErrorMessage()` method is called to display the appropriate error message to the user.
 See [here]() for more information on how exceptions work in **Zer0Note**.